luangjokaj/web-translator/README.md

  }
  ```

  The translate function looks for all elements in the DOM with the `tkey` attribute and it replaces the content with the translation corresponding to that key.
-The translation samples can be found at: `src/lang/de.json`, `src/lang/en.json`, `src/lang/it.json`
+The translation samples can be found at: `src/lang/de.json`, `src/lang/en.json`, `src/lang/it.json`;

- #### DOM
+ #### DOM Sample
  ```html
  <h1 tkey="helloworld">Hello World</h1>
  <p tkey="hellointroduction">Introduction</p>